dnellessen/gaussian-elimination/README.md

 # Gaussian Elimination

-Perform the Gaussian elimination for any n x n+1 matrix and get a solution set for one, no, or unlimited solutions.
+Perform the Gaussian elimination for any matrix and get a solution set for one, no, or unlimited solutions.

 ## Exapmles